physiopy/physiopy-automations/README.md

 ### [auto-label.yml](.github/workflows/auto-label.yml)
 - this workflow automatically assigns labels to a PR if the PR edits a specific file.
 The mapping between file and label is defined in [labeler.yml](.github/labeler.yml) and this mapping/dictionary file can be expanded for each physiopy repo

-## Are the workflows above implemented in other repos?
+## Are the workflows above implemented in other physiopy repos?

 | Repo                         | auto-author-assign | auto-label |
 | --                           | --                 | -- |